sorskoot/RosieBot/commands.md

 !discord | link to join the Discord
 !insta | link to instagram
-!light {color name} | change the background lighting by specifying a CSS-color
+!light {color name} | change the background lighting by specifying a CSS-color !merch | Shows the link the the Sorskoot Shop

 ## sound fx